cduvallet/cduvallet.github.io/_pages/consulting.md

 I can also provide IC support to develop schemas, process diagrams, and other critical documentation.

-## Computational biology & bioinformatics
+## Computational biology, bioinformatics, and data science

-I also provide computational biology / bioinformatics services.
+I also provide computational biology, bioinformatics, and data science services.
 Given my limited availability (5-10 hours per week), I'm best suited for short-term projects that have a clear goal or deliverable, or longer-term projects that are not company-critical.
 I find myself adding the most value to projects where the internal team is leading the scientific direction and I implement some sort of (usually scrappy) pipeline to make their ideas real.